RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Consequences

 - We can cause the host to re-order the knobs on the generated GUI when we publish an update for a plugin.
 That includes inserting knobs at arbitrary positions.
-Using index == id (like in VST2), that would be impossible.
+When using the naive identity mapping `index == id` (like we implicitly did in VST2 where an id was not a thing), that would be impossible.

 - The back-and-forth mapping between index and id can simply be implemented by a pair of `std::vector<clap_id>`, `std::vector<uint32_t>` of length N where N is the number of parameters.